Tentastic/Junimo/README.md

 - Documentation
 - Saved mod configs for every profile
 - Mod config editor in the client
+- Function that checks for already installed mods and adds them to the client
 - Custom theme creator
 - More languages
 - Bug fixes and improvements